 - Telecom Services and Carriers

-Swisscom (VTX:SCMN) has had a great run on the share market with its stock up by a significant 14% over the last three months.
+Most readers would already be aware that NOS S.G.P.S' (ELI:NOS) stock increased significantly by 13% over the past three months.
 We wonder if and what role the company's financials play in that price change as a company's long-term fundamentals usually dictate market outcomes.
-Specifically, we decided to study Swisscom's ROE in this article.
+Particularly, we will be paying attention to NOS S.G.P.S' ROE today.

 Return on equity can be calculated by using the formula: